Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 1. Change your method to **POST**.
 1. The relative path should be "/contentmoderator/text:analyze?api-version=2022-12-30-preview&language=en"
 1. Verify that the term has been added to the list.
-In the **listId** parameter, enter the list ID that you generated in the previous step.
+In the **listId** parameter, enter the list ID **in the url** that you generated in the previous step.
 1. Set `breakByBlocklists: True`, so that once a blocklist is matched, the analysis will return immediately without model output.
 The default setting is `false`.
 1. Enter your subscription key, and then select **Send**.
 1. In the **Response content** box, verify the terms you entered.
 The custom list is literally matched by characters and do NOT support regex.